Nikewade/One-More-Rule/README.md

 ## Contact
 For questions, feedback, or collaboration, you can contact me:
-- Email: your.email@example.com
+- Email: nikewade1006@gmail.com
-- Discord: yourusername#1234
+- Discord: nikewade